 Principles of Planning

-During its planning work, the Steering Committee acted on the recommendations offered by Dr. Christ following her consultation visits to campus.
-Concerning the planning process, Dr. Christ made the following recommendations:
+During its planning work, the Steering Committee acted on the recommendations offered by Dr. Carol Christ, president emerita of Smith College and a consultant with the Association of Governing Boards, who had been engaged to stimulate and lead campus conversations about the planning process.
+Dr. Christ made the following recommendations:

 - The planning process should result in greater campus understanding of the current situation of Mount Union and of higher education generally.

 - The process for developing the plan should be inclusive and collaborative, with broad involvement by the University’s people.

 - As the process unfolds, the community should receive updates about its progress and there should be multiple opportunities for University community members to contribute suggestions to and perspectives about the plan.